Chelsea 3-0 Watford: Eden Hazard shows exactly what Blues will lose to Madrid with brilliant performance | Goal.com

 This is exactly what Chelsea will be missing if Hazard – appearing in potentially his last Premier League game at Stamford Bridge – does indeed move to Real Madrid this summer.

-Without Hazard’s contribution in 2018-19, the Blues would have been out of the race to qualify for the Champions League.
+Without Hazard’s contribution in 2018-19, the Blues would not have qualified for next season's Champions League.

 Chelsea fans know this only too well, and after a poor first-half performance here, they booed Maurizio Sarri’s team off the pitch at half-time.